deathvadeR-afk/mini_Supervised_Unsupervised_Deep_Learning_GenAI_projects/README.md

 ## Notes and tips

-- Many notebooks are designed for educational exploration; they include data-download cells or assume the dataset is placed in a specific folder — check the top cells for dataset paths and adjust as needed.
+- Many notebooks are designed for educational exploration; check top cells for dataset paths and adjust as needed.
-- For heavy models or transformer experiments, use a GPU runtime (e.g., Colab GPU) to speed up training.
+- For transformer or heavier models, use a GPU runtime (e.g., Colab GPU) to speed up training.
-- The requirements file pins minimal core packages; some notebooks (e.g., machine translation) may need extra packages like `transformers`, `datasets`, or `sacrebleu` — install them as needed per notebook.
+- Some notebooks may require extra packages (e.g., `transformers`, `datasets`, `sacrebleu`) beyond requirements.txt — install them as needed per notebook.

 ## Contributing